deeblr/Pask/README.md

 - [Roadmap](#-roadmap)
 - [Author](#-author)
 - [License](#-license)

-## Overview
+- ## Overview

-PASK re-creates the core experience of a modern chat platform — servers, channels, DMs, voice, roles, and bots — from the ground up.
+PASK re-creates- the core experience of a modern chat platform — servers, channels, DMs, voice, roles, and bots — from the ground up.
 It exists as a hands-on exercise in wiring together the pieces that make realtime apps tick: socket architecture, permission systems, WebRTC signaling, and a token-based bot gateway, all on a standard MERN foundation.

 ## ✨ Features